zio/zio-http/docs/examples/basic/https-server.md

   }

   /**
-   * sslcontext can be created using SslContexBuilder.
-In this example an inbuilt API using keystore is used.
-For
+   * In this example an inbuilt API using keystore is used.
+For testing this
-   * testing this example using curl, setup the certificate named "server.crt" from resources for the OS.
-Alternatively
+   * example using curl, setup the certificate named "server.crt" from resources
-   * you can create the keystore and certificate using the following link
+   * for the OS.
+Alternatively you can create the keystore and certificate using
+   * the following link
    * https://medium.com/@maanadev/netty-with-https-tls-9bf699e07f01
    */

-  val sslctx = ctxFromCert(
+  val sslConfig = SSLConfig.fromResource(
-    getClass().getClassLoader().getResourceAsStream("server.crt"),
-    getClass().getClassLoader().getResourceAsStream("server.key"),
+    behaviour = SSLConfig.HttpBehaviour.Accept,
+    certPath = "server.crt",
+    keyPath = "server.key",
   )

+  private val config = Server.Config.default
+    .port(8090)
+    .ssl(sslConfig)

-  private val server =
+  private val configLayer = ZLayer.succeed(config)
-    Server.port(8090) ++ Server.app(app) ++ Server.ssl(
-      ServerSSLOptions(sslctx, SSLHttpBehaviour.Accept),
-    )

-  override def run(args: List[String]): URIO[zio.ZEnv, ExitCode] = {
+  override val run =
-    server.make.useForever
-      .provideCustomLayer(ServerChannelFactory.auto ++ EventLoopGroup.auto(0))
-      .exitCode
-  }
+    Server.serve(app).provide(configLayer, Server.live)

 }

 ```